How Private Equity Secondaries Squeeze Water from a Stone

 Despite challenging macroeconomic environments, PIF’s portfolio has demonstrated resilience and has consistently generated distributions.

-PIF has an average annual liquidity rate since inception of 29%.2 In addition, PIF was able to produce a higher percentage of cash flows in 2023 than in 2022, despite a reduction in liquidity in the broader financial markets.3 This strong liquidity profile is a result of Pomona’s targeted approach of acquiring well-diversified portfolios managed by top-tier general partners with identified near-term liquidity.
+With an average annual liquidity rate of 26%2 since inception, PIF’s strong liquidity profile results from a targeted approach of acquiring well-diversified portfolios managed by top-tier general partners with identified near-term liquidity.

 A note about risk